 • Improved Employee Morale: When employees feel that their employer is taking steps to manage their absence in a fair and effective way, it can improve morale and job satisfaction.
 In turn, this can lead to improved employee retention rates.

-8 Absence Management Strategies For 2022 & Beyond
+8 Absence Management Strategies

-Business Mental Health Training
+Mental Health First Aid Training

-For company-wide mental health training, we recommend a Mental Health Aware (MHFA) training course.
-This type of training course can help employees and managers alike learn how to identify the signs and symptoms of mental ill-health, how to have effective conversations about mental health, and how to signpost employees to the appropriate support.
-You can also appoint and train workplace Mental Health Champions to improve workplace culture and employee satisfaction.
+For company-wide Mental Health First Aid training, we recommend a Mental Health Aware course.
+The MH Aware course can help employees and managers alike learn how to identify the signs and symptoms of mental ill-health.
+The course also teaches delegates how to have effective conversations about mental health.
+Employees can also be signposted to the appropriate support.
+You can also train employees in the Mental Health Champions Course to improve workplace culture and employee satisfaction.

 Encourage a healthy work-life balance